bveldhuyzen/bolus-sim/README.md

 After that, gl

 #

-SIMULATOR USER GUIDE (under construction):
+# SIMULATOR USER GUIDE (under construction):
 -

+#
+# NOTES
+Due to inadequate specification of the bolus calculator function in the user guide of devices 5 to 10, this app will be released (as preliminary) for the devices which come with complete specifications in the user guide.

+#
+# Change log